 Oxygen - O2

-This page brings together the main information on dioxygen (O2) or "oxygen" such as its physical characteristics, its effects on health, the means of detecting it (O2 gas detector or rather O2 deficiency detector) as well as the appropriate respiratory protection equipment (self-contained breathing apparatus or air supply system).
+This page brings together the main information on the Dioxygen (O2) or "oxygen" as its physical characteristics, its health effects, the means to detect it (gas detector O2 or rather O2 lack detector) as well as adapted respiratory protection equipment (insulating respiratory equipment or air supply system).

 Main characteristics of oxygen (O2)

-Dioxygen (O2), more simply called " oxygen ", is a gas existing in the free state in the atmosphere, of which it constitutes approximately one fifth of the volume and is essential to most forms of life on earth.
-It is a highly reactive gas that readily forms compounds (especially oxides) with most elements, with the exception of noble gases such as helium or neon.
+The Dioxygen (O2) more simply called " oxygen Is an existing gas in the free state in the atmosphere, of which it is approximately one-fifth of the volume and essential for most forms of life on earth.
+It's a gas highly reactive Easily forms compounds (in particular oxides) with most elements, except noble gases such as helium or neon.

 Effects of oxygen on health

-Oxygen (O2) is a colorless, odorless , and tasteless gas that makes up 20.9% of the air we breathe.
-Unlike the vast majority of gases, the lower the oxygen (O2) concentration, the more dangerous the effects on health.
-In medicine, it is administered by inhalation, mainly in cases of asphyxiation, carbon monoxide poisoning, acute pulmonary edema, etc. It is not measured in ppm but in % volume.
+Oxygen (O2) is a gas colorless, odorless and without flavor that composes 20.9% of the air we breathe.
+Unlike the vast majority of the gases, the lower the oxygen concentration (O2), the more healthy the effects are on health.
+In medicine, it is administered in inhalations, mainly in cases of asphyxia, carbon monoxide poisoning, acute lung edema, etc. It is not measured in ppm but in% volume.

-Colorless and odorless, therefore absolutely undetectable by the body , only an O2 gas detector (oxygenometer such as a portable 4 gas detector ) can accurately measure oxygen concentrations in the air, so we will move towards oxygen detection in % volume.
+Colorless and odorless, so absolutely undetectable by the organizationOnly one O2 gas detector (oxygenmeric like a 4 Gas Detector Portable) The oxygen concentrations in the air can be precisely measured, so we will move towards an oxygen detection in% volume.

-For the calibration and gas testing of your fixed or portable gas detectors, oxygen standard gas cylinders are available.
+For calibration and gas tests of your fixed or laptop gas detectors, oxygen standard gas cylkets are available.